bahamas10/node-musicnamer/README.md

     given a list of files from the command line, rename them based on their id3 tags

-    -h|--help   : print this message and exit -i|--init   : create a config file at /Users/dave/.musicnamer.json
+    -h, --help       print this message and exit
-    -f|--format : custom format line to use (defaults to :artist/:album/:trackno - :title.:ext)
-    -n|--dry-run: don't actually rename files, just print what actions would be taken -t|--tags   : just print the tags from the files processesd, assumes --dry-run -u|--updates: check for available updates
+    -i, --init       create a config file at /Users/dave/.musicnamer.json -f, --format     custom format line to use (defaults to :artist/:album/:trackno - :title.:ext) -n, --dry-run    don't actually rename files, just print what actions would be taken -t, --tags       just print the tags from the files processesd, assumes --dry-run -u, --updates    check for available updates
-    -v|--version: print the version number and exit
+    -v, --version    print the version number and exit

 Examples
 --------